 - Identify potential changes in payment methods and arrangements to assist them;

 - Assist the Council to minimise liability by ensuring that all discounts, exemptions and reductions are properly granted

-- Maximise income through the application for other welfare benefits, cancellation of non essential contracts and outgoings and by identifying the most economical tariffs for the supply of utilities and services.
+- Maximise income for other welfare benefits, cancellation of non-essential contracts and outgoings and by identifying the most economical tariffs for the supply of utilities and services.

 Through the operation of this policy the Council will look to:

-- Allow a short period of time for someone to adjust to unforeseen short term circumstances and to enable them to “bridge the gap” during the time, whilst the applicant seeks alternative solutions;
+- Allow a short period for someone to adjust to unforeseen short term circumstances and to enable them to “bridge the gap” during the time, whilst the applicant seeks alternative solutions;

 - Help applicants through personal crises and difficult events that affect their finances;

 - Help those applicants who are trying to help themselves financially;

 - Encourage applicants to contact the Job Centre Plus to obtain and sustain employment.

 An Exceptional Hardship award will not be considered in the following circumstances: